ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Implement_AIP.md

 In the prior task, you created a Word document and protected it with Azure Information Protection by inserting a watermark and restricted permissions.
 To verify whether the protection that you assigned to the document works, you will send the document to Joni Sherman and to your personal email address and then test what functionality is possible for each user in the document.

-1. You should still be logged into your Client 1 VM as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.
+1. You should still be logged into LON-CL1 as the **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.

 2. If you have **Outlook on the web** open in a tab in your **Edge** browser, then select it now and proceed to the next step; otherwise, if you have a tab with the **Microsoft Office Home** page, then select the tab, select **Outlook**, and then proceed to the next step**.** If you have neither tab open, then in a new tab enter **https://outlook.office365.com** and sign in as **holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).